 Yes.
 One who purposefully disobeys a court order, like an order for child support, can be held in contempt of court and punished by imprisonment (subject to potential work-release, etc.)

-The inability to pay the child support is a defense.
+Inability to pay child support can be a defense.
+Yet if a payor has not complied with a court order, it is his (or her) burden to bring forward evidence proving the inability to pay.
 One appellate case affirmed a finding of contempt when the obligor failed to produce receipts evidencing money he spent for his basic needs of life.

-The order sentencing an obligor for contempt must have a purge provision, that is, an amount of money the obligor must pay in order to gain his release from jail.
+The order sentencing an obligor for contempt must have a purge provision.
+A purge is a court order providing the amount of money the obligor must pay in order to gain his (or her) release from jail.
 That amount must be within the ability of the obligor to pay.

 Can the driver’s license be suspended on account of an arrearage in child support?